MM16z/mm16z-webboard-nextjs-typescript/README.md

 #0.5 => separate css to module for each page => #IMPORTANT!! //ongoing
 #1.like/unlike onchange value state //done
 #2.mobile/responsive editinput navigate to top window // ongoing
-#3.new tab open initial state(persist login) not update //IMPORTANT //ongoing
+#3.new tab open initial state(persist login) not update //IMPORTANT //done
+#4.pagination active class based on query //IMPORTANT //ongoing

 Fixed :
 #1.refresh when auth is out of session